Litter Free Chicago-Calumet River

 Our Litter Free Chicago-Calumet River initiative works to reduce the amount of trash harming our waterways by working with community and government leaders to develop strong public policy and comprehensive litter reduction programs.
 This multi-pronged approach includes litter research and engaging residents and companies in local cleanup efforts to keep our rivers clean for all.

-Litter is harmful to the ecosystem, people and wildlife in countless ways - it trips or tangles us up in fishing line, leaks chemicals or creates sharp hazards.
-The tiniest pieces of trash are often being eaten by wildlife, disrupting their digestive systems, causing many to starve.
-Currently, the Metropolitan Water Reclamation District and the City of Chicago skimmer boats scoop trash from the river, removing an average annually of 3,095 cubic yards of debris, but it's not enough.
+Litter is harmful in countless ways: it tangles us in fishing lines, leaks chemicals, and creates sharp hazards.
+Wildlife often eat the tiniest pieces of trash, which distrupt their digestive systems and cause them to starve.
+While the Metropolitan Water Reclamation District and the City of Chicago remove an average of 3,095 cubic yards of trash a year, it's not enough to offset these harms.

 Studies show the economic costs of litter are considerable as well.
 According to Keep America Beautiful’s 2020 National Litter Study:

-- Litter cleanup costs the U.S. an estimated $11.5 billion every year, with 80% of the cost paid by businesses.
+- Litter cleanup efforts cost the U.S. an estimated $11.5 billion every year, with businesses paying 80% of the price.

-- Property values decrease in a community by over 7% when the community has a prevalent litter issue.
-Some 60% of property appraisers would reduce a home’s value if it was littered.
+- Property values decrease in a community by over 7% when the community has a prevalent litter issue, with 60% of property appraisers claiming they would reduce a home’s value if it was littered.

-- The litter-related economic consequences include loss in tourism, expenses to fix vehicles damaged by litter, negative public perception of a community when reports of local wildlife hurt by litter are in the news, and costs connected to avoidable injuries to animals and humans.
+- Other consequences include loss in tourism, expenses to fix vehicles damaged by litter, negative public perception of a community when reports of local wildlife hurt by litter are in the news, and costs connected to avoidable injuries to animals and humans.

 Litter Free Task Force